banana-rdf/banana-rdf/CONTRIBUTING.md

     .flatMap { s =>
       ???
     }
+    .collect {
+      case somethingMuchLongerThatDidntFitPreviousLine if ??? =>
+        // notice the indentation
+        ???
+    }

   // that's a more general comment, not really attached to the very
   // next line of code, more like a section of code